 Sila Realty Trust is a net lease REIT specializing in institutional quality healthcare properties with a 'Shareholder First' mentality.
-We're a pure-play investor in real estate properties across the healthcare continuum of services.
+We are an investor in real estate properties across the healthcare continuum of services.

-Applying a core sector asset approach, we believe Sila offers investors the best of both worlds: participation in the growing, defensive healthcare sector, and a triple net lease REIT structure with longer lease terms and a conservative leverage methodology."
+Applying a core sector asset approach, we believe Sila offers investors the best of both worlds: participation in the growing, defensive healthcare sector, and a net lease REIT structure with longer lease terms and a conservative leverage methodology."